Book Tickets Online

 Late spring is a good time to see ducklings, cygnets and spectacular displays from rhododendrons in the gardens.
 In summer, the meadows fill with wildflowers and grasses, attracting butterflies and insects, while the woodland paths offer respite from the sun in the dappled shade of ancient oaks, hornbeams and sweet chestnuts.

-COVID UPDATE - Customers are encouraged to pay online for car parking using MiPermit.
-Further information can be found here
+Parking charges apply.
+Customers are encouraged to pay online for car parking using MiPermit.
+Further information can be found here.

 - Coach parking

 - Dogs Accepted